Understanding Variable Sets in Displayr: A Tutorial

 You should now have two tables that appear entirely identical on the page.
 However, they differ in a very important way: each one is linked to a different variable set.

-In Data, select Brand attitude – Numeric and change its Structure to Numeric – Multi (Properties > INPUTS > Structure, on the right-hand side of the screen).
+In the Data Sets tree, select Brand attitude - Numeric and change its Structure to Numeric - Multi (Properties > INPUTS > Structure, on the right-hand side of the screen).